Ginger is one of the world’s most commonly used flavoring agents. It can add zest and freshness to any meal.

 - Swelling around foot joints.

-Ginger may help to alleviate the symptoms of arthritis, but it’s not a cure on its own.
+Ginger may help alleviate the symptoms of arthritis, but it’s not a cure on its own.
 This study of the Effects of a ginger extract on knee pain in patients with osteoarthritis shows a reduction in pain, with a high tolerance for a ginger supplement with no adverse effects.

 Anecdotal evidence suggests that ginger can lead to similar results in people who suffer from rheumatoid arthritis.

-Supplements should never be taken as a whole treatment, but you can talk to your foot doctor Boynton Beach about the safety and efficacy of ginger for your arthritis.
+Supplements should never be taken as a whole treatment, but you can talk to your foot doctor in Boynton Beach about the safety and efficacy of ginger for your arthritis.
 The most important thing to understand is that you must seek a diagnosis for your condition first.
 Surgery and other treatments may be needed to restore or preserve your mobility and limit the progression of arthritis.

-If you believe you are suffering from arthritis in your feet, speak to our expert podiatrist Boynton Beach today.
+If you believe you are suffering from arthritis in your feet, speak to our expert podiatrist in Boynton Beach today.

 Ginger is also used as a supplement for people who suffer from vein problems.
 Poor circulation, spider veins, and varicose veins can be unsightly and in some cases painful.

 Spider veins occur when weakened valves prevent normal blood flow.
 The blood then pools in the veins, increasing the pressure and causing the veins to enlarge and become prominent through the skin.